wiheto/teneto/README.md

 ### Documentation

-Documentation for the functions can be found at  [teneto.readthedocs.io](https://teneto.readthedocs.io),  At some point the tutorials and documentation will merge.
+Documentation for the functions can be found at  [teneto.readthedocs.io](https://teneto.readthedocs.io).

 ### Measures